WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-business-basic-social-feeds-wp-social-ninja.md

 ## Convert Personal Profile to Business Account

-Once you decide which business account to switch to from your personal Instagram account, it's time to convert your **Personal** **Account** into a **Business Account,** as this is required to ensure proper functioning with our plugin.&nbsp;
+Once you decide which business account to switch to from your personal Instagram account, it's time to convert your **PersonalAccount** into a **Business Account,** as this is required to ensure proper functioning with our plugin.&nbsp;

 Plus, you can choose either a **Business** or **Creator** account based on your needs.
 Both options work with our plugin.